Anatomy of a Luny Script

 }

-• It provides input data to the script, for instance Inspector-assigned values and references.
+- It provides input data to the script, e.g. Inspector-assigned values and references.

-• It provides configurable options to influence how the script is interpreted and executed.
+- It provides configurable options, e.g. to influence how the script is interpreted at runtime.

 When Does Build() Run?

 It runs when an object associated with the script is created.
-This can happen when a scene loads or when instantiating a new object, typically by using a prefab but even primitives and empty objects can run Luny scripts.
+This can happen when a scene loads or when instantiating a new object, typically by using a prefab.
+But even primitives or empty objects will run Luny scripts, thus enabling a code-centric workflow.

-Currently, a Luny script will run Build() for objects whose name matches the script's class.
+Currently, a Luny script will run on any object whose name matches the script's class name.

 Note